ZJULearning/ReDR/README.md

 # ReDR

 Code for the ACL 2019 paper [Reinforced Dynamic Reasoning for Conversational Question Generation](https://www.aclweb.org/anthology/P19-1203).
-If you use this code as part of any published research, please cite the following paper.
-This code is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).

-## Introduction

 This paper investigates a new task named Conversational Question Generation (CQG) which is to generate a question based on a passage and a conversation history (i.e., previous turns of question-answer pairs).
 Towards that end, we propose a new approach named Reinforced Dynamic Reasoning (ReDR) network, which is based on the general encoder-decoder framework but incorporates a reasoning procedure in a dynamic manner to better understand what has been asked and what to ask next about the passage.
+Our code is based on the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py).

 ## Required